 "Growing pains tend to be a dull ache or throbbing in the leg," says Stephen LaPlante, a physical therapist at the Children's Health℠ Andrews Institute.
 "Sometimes it challenges their ability to sleep."

 But joint pain in children can have more serious causes, too.
-Dr. Sorenson says overuse injuries are a common cause of joint pain in athletes.
+Dr. Smurawa says overuse injuries are a common cause of joint pain in athletes.
 These injuries can occur when athletes do the same motion over and over again.
 They could also have acute or traumatic injuries from falls, landing wrong or twisting.

 What are the symptoms of juvenile arthritis?